 Moral or Religious Objections: The Contractor shall notify AHCCCS if, on the basis of moral or religious grounds, it elects to not provide or reimburse for a covered service [Section 1932(b)(3)(B)(i) of the Social Security Act, 42 CFR 457.1222, 42 CFR 457.1207, 42 CFR 438.10(e)(2)(v)(C), 42 CFR 438.102(a)(2)].
 The Contractor shall submit a Proposal addressing members' access to the services [Section 1932(b)(3)(B)(i) of the Social Security Act, 42 CFR 457.1222, 42 CFR 438.102(b)(1)(i)(A)(2)(1) and (2)].
-AHCCCS does not intend to offer the services on a Fee-For-Service basis to the Contractor.
+AHCCCS does not intend to offer the services on a Fee-For-Service basis to the Contractor's members.
+In the event the Proposal is not approved, AHCCCS will notify the Contractor.
 In these circumstances AHCCCS may disenroll members who are seeking these services from the Contractor and assign members to another Contractor.
 AHCCCS also reserves the right to withhold assignment of new members until such time as there is an approved Proposal [42 CFR 438.56].
 The Proposal must:

-- 1. Be submitted to AHCCCS in writing prior to entering into a Contract with AHCCCS or at least 60 days prior to the intended effective date of the change in the scope of services based on moral or religious grounds, - 2.
+- Be submitted to AHCCCS in writing prior to entering into a Contract with AHCCCS or at least 60 days prior to the intended effective date of the change in the scope of services based on moral or religious grounds, - 2.
 Place no financial or administrative burden on AHCCCS, - 3.
 Place no significant burden on members' access to the services, - 4.
 Be accepted by AHCCCS in writing, and - 5.
 Acknowledge an adjustment to capitation, depending on the nature of the proposed solution.